Domestic terrorism in the United States: United Freedom Front

 United Freedom Front (UFF) was a small American Marxist organization active in the 1970s and 1980s.
 It was originally called the Sam Melville/Jonathan Jackson Unit, and its members became known as the Ohio 7 when they were brought to trial.
 Between 1975 and 1984 the UFF carried out at least 20 bombings and nine bank robberies in the northeastern United States, targeting corporate buildings, courthouses, and military facilities.
 Brent L. Smith describes them as "undoubtedly the most successful of the leftist terrorists of the 1970s and 1980s."
 The group's members were eventually apprehended and convicted of conspiracy, murder, attempted murder, and other charges.
 Jaan Laaman alone remains incarcerated today, following the death of Tom Manning in 2019.

-Weathermen
+Weather Underground

 The Weather Underground Organization was a far left organization, active from 1969 to 1975, that originated as a faction of Students for a Democratic Society (SDS).
 Mostly composed of the national office leadership of SDS and their supporters, the group collapsed shortly after the U.S. withdrawal from Vietnam in 1975.

 Notable domestic terrorist attacks

 San Francisco Coal Miners Massacre (1849)

-The Hounds, a white vigilante group in San Francisco, attacks a Chilean mining community, raping women, burning houses, and lynching two men.
+The Hounds, a white vigilante group in San Francisco, attacked a Chilean mining community, raping women, burning houses, and lynching two men.